declann/framework-reactive-html/docs/index.md

 (the 'hello' text is added by JS @ bottom of page)

-If I edit text inside the wrapper div, the hot reload replaces the top element: not the more precise corresponding child element
+If I edit anything inside the wrapper div, the hot reload replaces the top element, removing the hello text

 </div>